itiden/statamic-backup/README.md

 - Choose exactly what you want to backup by configuring the backup [pipeline](docs/pipeline.md).
   - Easy to extend and customize, [just create a new pipes](docs/pipeline.md#creating-a-new-backup-pipe)!
 - Uses laravels [storage system](https://laravel.com/docs/11.x/filesystem) and thus supports external storage out of the box.
-- Tested, we have over 140 assertions in this addon.
+- Tested, the addon have over 85% test coverage.

 ## Installation

+Read the more detailed guide in the documentation, [here](https://itiden.github.io/statamic-backup/getting-started.html).

+Otherwise, here is a "quickstart guide":

 1. To install this addon, require it using composer.